AhmadHamadi/AhmadHamadi/README.md

   - JavaScript
   - SQL
   - LaTeX
-* Currently, I am working towards finishing my AWS Certified Cloud Practitioner Licence
+* Currently, I am working towards finishing my AZ-900: Microsoft Azure Fundamental after receiving my AWS Certified Cloud Practitioner Licence
-* Aside from studying my degree, I have a part time jobs where i work at MACtion and 360eTech
+* I am currently a software engineering inter at Evertz microsystems and an on-call IT developer at 360etech.
+* I have a passion for cloud and automation/devops development and would love continue working in that field.
 * My hobbies include:
   - Watching/ playing football (soccer)
   - Reading novels